 13. Oil record book, duty of ships to carry etc.

-(1) This section applies to —
+(1) This section applies to a ship that is in State waters and —

-(a) a trading ship proceeding on an intra-state voyage; or

-(b) an Australian fishing vessel proceeding on a voyage other than an overseas voyage; or

-(c) a pleasure vessel,

-that —

-(aa) is an oil tanker; or
+(a) is an oil tanker; or

-(bb) has a gross tonnage of 400 or more and is not an oil tanker.
+(b) has a gross tonnage of 400 or more and is not an oil tanker.

 (2) Every ship to which this section applies shall carry such oil record books as are required by the regulations to be carried on the ship.